been so long sometimes I forget the color of your hair

 their ankles and faraway thoughts in the air

-been so long sometimes I forgot the way you cared
+been so long sometimes I forget the way you cared

 miss the vision of you with gold around your neck